bridge2food/plenitude/content/mycoprotein.md

   When consumed in place of animal-based foods, mycoprotein could help improve nutritional imbalances associated with modern dietary patterns, supporting digestion, regulating blood sugar, and aiding in weight management.

-  Mycoprotein has also been found to support muscle growth better than dairy<a href="https://www.sciencedirect.com/science/article/pii/S0002916522008024" style="text-decoration: none;">🔗</a>, the most common source of protein in the fitness supplement industry.
+  Mycoprotein has also been found to support muscle growth better than dairy[🔗](https://www.sciencedirect.com/science/article/pii/S0002916522008024), the most common source of protein in the fitness supplement industry.
 mycoproteinAdvantagesImage: /img/vegan-crab-cake.jpg
 mycoproteinBenefitsTitle: |
   ## Sustainability *Benefits*